 Our criterion in conversion is to minimize the number of newly inserted shared variables.
 Suppose Co executes HasHypertree and finds that G_b is not triangulated.
 It can triangulate G_b into G'b by node elimination.
 Note that no matter how G_b is triangulated, every boundary W_i is contained in at least one cluster in G'b .
-From clusters of G'b , a new boundary set is defined.
-W' specifies a new set of subenvs (each obtained by the union of W'i and the set of private variables of A_i), which can be organized into a hypertree.
+From clusters of G'b , a new boundary set is defined. \mathcal{W}' specifies a new set of subenvs (each obtained by the union of W'i and the set of private variables of A_i), which can be organized into a hypertree.
 The smaller the number of fillins produced during triangulation, the less number of shared variables will be inserted into W'i s.
+Hence, a triangulation with the minimal number of fill-ins is consistent with minimization of newly inserted shared variables.
+Since optimal triangulation is NP-hard [Yannakakis(1981)], we compromise with a greedy heuristics.
+To choose the next node to eliminate during triangulation, we apply the min-fill-in heuristic (select the node with the minimum number of fill-ins).

-$$\mathcal{W}' = \{W_i' | i = 0, ..., \eta - 1\}$$
+$$\mathcal{W}' = \{W'i | i = 0, ..., \eta - 1\}$$